-Joseph Clark is a Mayor-appointed Trustee on the District of Columbia Retirement Board and serves as Chair of the Fiduciary Committee.
+Joseph Clark is a Mayor-appointed Trustee on the District of Columbia Retirement Board.
+He is the Vice Chair and Secretary of the Board and serves as Chair of the Fiduciary Committee.
+He also serves as a member of the the Investment and Operations Committees.
 Mr. Clark previously served as a trustee on the District of Columbia Retirement Board (DCRB) from 2008 to 2012.
 In May 2014, the Mayor re-appointed Mr. Clark to the Board.

 Mr. Clark has broad experience in white-collar criminal matters, complex business litigations, and regulatory and enforcement proceedings.
 Mr. Clark is a former federal prosecutor in the District of Columbia, is an accomplished trial attorney who also advises public, private, and nonprofit entities on a broad range of legal and regulatory issues.
 As a member of Jones Day's trial practice, Mr. Clark has handled substantial litigation matters involving securities fraud, health care fraud, antitrust, contract disputes, construction litigation, and consumer credit.
 Mr. Clark is also a member of the Firm's corporate criminal investigations practice, and in this capacity, he has conducted internal investigations and defended companies and individuals in white-collar criminal investigations and civil enforcement actions.
 Mr. Clark has significant experience in alleged violations of international trafficking in arms regulations, the Arms Export Control Act, export administration regulations, and transportation security regulations.
 Mr. Clark has also defended clients against allegations of bribery, providing an illegal gratuity, insider trading, and illegal kickbacks.
 Furthermore, he advises clients on issues of corporate compliance and governance.
 As a part of his commitment to pro bono service, Mr. Clark serves as the Firm's liaison to the Montgomery County, Maryland Public Defenders Office and has defended several individuals against felony charges brought before the Montgomery County Circuit Court.